liascope/liascope-react/README.md

 *  Built a custom loader component and implemented a modal window for additional info
 *  Created custom SVG icons for interactive UI elements
 * Worked with APIs and third-party libraries:
-   - Integrated an SVG horoscope rendering library and extended it with DOM manipulation to highlight retrograde planets in red.
+   - Integrated an SVG horoscope rendering library and extended it with DOM manipulation to highlight retrograde planets in red
-   - Adapted a planetary calculation library written in a foreign codebase, first understanding its internal logic and then tailoring it to fit seamlessly into my application.
+   - Adapted a planetary calculation library written in a foreign codebase, first understanding its internal logic and then tailoring it to fit seamlessly into my application

 🔧 Running the Project